google/copybara/docs/reference.md

 <span style="white-space: nowrap;">`--allstar-app-ids`</span> | *list* | Flag used to set AllStar GitHub app id aliases.
 See https://github.com/ossf/allstar.
 <span style="white-space: nowrap;">`--github-api-bearer-auth`</span> | *boolean* | If using a token for GitHub access, bearer auth might be required
 <span style="white-space: nowrap;">`--github-destination-delete-pr-branch`</span> | *boolean* | Overwrite git.github_destination delete_pr_branch field
 <span style="white-space: nowrap;">`--gql-commit-history-override`</span> | *list* | Flag used to target GraphQL params 'first' arguments in the event the defaults are over or underusing the api ratelimit.
+The flag value should be semicolon separated.
 This should be rarely used for repos that don't fit well in our defaults.
-E.g. 50,5,5 represent 50 commits, 5 PRs for each commit, 5 reviews per PR
+E.g. '50;5;5' represent 50 commits, 5 PRs for each commit, 5 reviews per PR

 <a id="git.github_destination" aria-hidden="true"></a>
 ### git.github_destination